paper5/XiaoMingBot/README.md

 # XiaoMingBot
+Xiao Ming: Your Real-Time Chinese Language Partner and Study Buddy!

-this bot is xiao ming, the man in your chinese class! talk with him to help
+This bot is xiao ming, the man in your chinese class! talk with him to help

 Meet Xiao Ming: Your Real-Time Chinese Language Partner and Study Buddy!